 Mode: Break the eggs into a basin, separating the whites from the yolks; beat the yolks well, mix with them the pounded sugar and grated lemon rind, and beat these ingredients together for 1/4 hour.

-These biscuits, or ladyfingers, as they are often called, are used for making Charlotte Russes, and for a variety of fancy sweet dishes.
+These biscuits, or ladyfingers, as they are often called, are used for making Charlotte Russe, trifles, and for a variety of fancy sweet dishes.

-Besides being eaten on their own, the longish oval sponge cakes shaped like fat fingers are popular as a dessert component, especially in English trifles (old fashioned trifle recipes can be found on the website) and charlottes.
+Besides being eaten on their own, the longish oval sponge cakes shaped like fat fingers are popular as a dessert component, especially in English trifles (old fashioned trifle recipes can be found on this website) and Charlottes.

 They can be soaked in syrup, liqueur, or coffee, and they are sometimes layered with custard, smothered in whipped cream, or fancily decorated with icing and served with fruit preserves.
 In other words, ladyfingers are delicious whatever way you serve them.